AdrienC21/covid-discrete-stochastic-model/README.md

 The model is a modified version of an already existing model first introduced in a [paper written by Hugo Falconet and Antoine Jego](http://www.math.ens.fr/enseignement/telecharger_fichier.php?fichier=1693).

 Using a model based on Markov chains has several advantages.
-For example, such a model is **not determinist** which allows us to take into account fluctuations regarding contamination, propagation, incubation time, etc ...
+For example, such a model is **not deterministic** which allows us to take into account fluctuations regarding contamination, propagation, incubation time, etc ...

 ### Model